 The System is required by the City of San José Municipal Code to establish various reserves in the System's net position.
-The System's net position is allocated between the Defined Benefit Pension Plan (which includes the Retirement Fund and the Cost-of-Living Fund) and the Postemployment Healthcare Plan (which includes the 401(h) and 115 Trust).
+The System's net position is allocated between the Defined Benefit Pension Plan (which includes the Retirement Fund and the Cost-of-Living Fund) and the Postemployment Healthcare Plan (which consists of the 115 Trust).
 The Defined Benefit Pension Plan Retirement Fund and the Defined Benefit Pension Plan Cost-of-Living Fund both have a General Reserve and Employee Contributions Reserve.
-The Postemployment Healthcare 401(h) and 115 Funds have a General Reserve only (see table on page 47 for a complete listing and year-end balances of the System's reserves).
-The 401(h) reserves were depleted in fiscal year 2019.
+The Postemployment Healthcare 115 Funds have a General Reserve only (see table on page 45 for a complete listing and year-end balances of the System's reserves).
+The 401(h) reserves were depleted as of November 2019.